ItsNovrix/comment-scout/README.md

 Optionally, you can also set a different action to be executed for crossposts.

+# What's New?

+### Notice Comment Unlocked

+Comment Scout's notice comments are now unlocked by default, allowing users to reply directly to them if necessary.

+### Optional Notice Comment Locking

+Functionality has been implemented into Comment Scout's settings to optionally lock the notice comment

 # What's To Come

-- **Implement functionality to optionally sticky notices and removal reasons separate from 'Distinguish & Sticky' option**
+- Implement functionality to optionally sticky notices and removal reasons separate from 'Distinguish & Sticky' option
-- **Implement functionality to optionally unlock removal comments by default**
+- Implement functionality to optionally unlock removal comments by default

-# Feedback/Support

-You can contact me (u/ItsNovrix) or visit [r/CommentScout](https://www.reddit.com/r/CommentScout) if you have any feedback or suggestions.
-You can also view the source code on [GitHub](https://github.com/ItsNovrix/comment-scout/).

 # Changelog